jdelrue/info_grid/docs/concepts/commercial_token_value_calculation.md

 - each node is being registered in the TF Directory
 - the total resources available are measured by Zero-OS
-- the resources are measured by means of [resource_units](https://github.com/threefoldfoundation/info_grid/blob/development/docs/concepts/resource_units.md).
+- the resources are measured through [resource_units](https://github.com/threefoldfoundation/info_grid/blob/development/docs/concepts/resource_units.md).

-The following formula's are used to calculate from resource units to [cloud_units](https://github.com/threefoldfoundation/info_grid/blob/development/docs/concepts/cloud_units.md).
+The following formulas are used to convert resource units to [cloud_units](https://github.com/threefoldfoundation/info_grid/blob/development/docs/concepts/cloud_units.md).

 - 1 CU = min(MRU/4*(1-5%),CRU*2)
 - 1 SU = HRU / 1093 + SRU / 92
 - 1 NU = CU x 10 + SU x 2% x 1000

-each cloud unit has a commercial value at time of writing (March 2019) we use
+Each cloud unit has a commercial value at the time of writing (March 2019).
+We use

 - USD 15$ for a compute unit
 - USD 10$ for a storage unit

 # Reasoning

-We use as basis the definitions in [cloud_units](https://github.com/threefoldfoundation/info_grid/blob/development/docs/concepts/cloud_units.md).
+We use as a basis the definitions in [cloud_units](https://github.com/threefoldfoundation/info_grid/blob/development/docs/concepts/cloud_units.md).

 ## Compute unit = CU

 1 std CU is 4GB of mem and we take 5% buffer but we can never oversubscribe more than 4 times.
-1 std CU has 2 virtual CPUs thanks to min CRUx2 we make sure that oversubcription is max of 4.
+1 std CU has 2 virtual CPUs thanks to min CRUx2 we make sure that oversubscription is capped at 4.

-We need to take min because the most conservative measurement needs to be used.
+We need to take minimum because the most conservative measurement needs to be used.

 ## Storage unit = SU

-From experience we know the required resources that allow us to deliver the specs as defined in the definitions.
+From experience, we know the required resources that allow us to deliver the specs as defined in the definitions.
 It's the combination of SSD & HD capacity.

 The detailed calculations are described below.